Ask an Illinois State University Professor: Dr. John Baldwin

 This week, we spoke to Dr. John Baldwin at Illinois State University, who teaches in the School of Communication.
 While Dr. Baldwin might he a teacher, he also is an avid student inside and outside of the classroom.
 He’s constantly learning new ways of teaching by observing his international students’ varying cultural perspectives.

-He also continues to add to the growing number of languages he’s mastered including Spanish, French, Greek and now Italian.
+He also continues to add to the growing number of languages he’s studied including Spanish, French, Greek and now Italian.

 Read on to get an idea of what class with Dr. Baldwin will be like.

 What’s your teaching style?

 “It’s largely interactive, so I do some lecture, but we do a lot of case studies and video analyses.
 I try to engage groups in dialogue about the topics that we’re covering.”

 What do you like most about your job?